mwidner/mwidner.github.io/_research/2012-samsons-touch.md

---
+---
 title: "Samson's Touch and a Thin Red Line: Reading the Bodies of Jews and Saints in Bury St Edmunds"
 collection: research
-permalink: /research/samsons-touch-thin-red-line
+permalink: /research/samsons-touch
-excerpt: 'On March 16, 1190, Palm Sunday weekend, a mob massed outside Clifford&#39;s Tower, to which the Jewish community of York had fled.
-Rather than face the mob, most of the Jews committed mass suicide, \"the fathers of each Jewish household\" cutting the throats of their wives and children.'
+excerpt: "On March 16, 1190, Palm Sunday weekend, a mob massed outside Clifford's Tower, to which the Jewish community of York had fled.
+Rather than face the mob, most of the Jews committed mass suicide, 'the fathers of each Jewish household' cutting the throats of their wives and children."
 date: 2012-07-01
 venue: 'Journal of English and Germanic Philology'
 paperurl: 'https://muse.jhu.edu/article/480795'
-citation: ''
 ---
 [Read paper here](https://muse.jhu.edu/article/480795)